Konica Minolta Recognized on CRN’s 2024 MSP 500 List

-Ramsey, NJ, Feb.
-22, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced that CRN®, a brand of The Channel Company, has named the company to its Managed Service Provider (MSP) 500 list in the MSP Elite 150 category for 2024.
+MISSISSAUGA, Ontario, Feb.
+27, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) announced today that CRN®, a brand of The Channel Company, has named the company to its Managed Service Provider (MSP) 500 list in the MSP Elite 150 category for 2024.
 The annual list serves as a comprehensive guide to identifying and recognizing the top MSPs in North America.
-MSPs play a crucial role in supporting businesses by offering managed services that enhance efficiency, simplify IT solutions and optimize return on investment.
+MSPs play a crucial role in supporting businesses by offering managed services that enhance efficiency, simplify IT solutions, and optimize return on investment.

 This is Konica Minolta’s ninth time on the list and fifth consecutive year in the Elite 150 category, which recognizes large, data center-focused MSPs with a strong mix of on- and off-premises services.
 Two other categories comprise the list: the MSP Pioneer 250 who are focused primarily on the SMB market; and the Managed Security 100, made up of off-premises-focused, cloud-based IT security services.